15 of the best things to do in Chamonix, France

 A traditional Savoyarde meal at a restaurant in Chamonix.
 Matt Munro for Lonely Planet

-11. Let your tastebuds run free in Chamonix
+11. Let your taste buds run free in Chamonix

+If money is no object, book dinner at MUMMA, where craft cocktails and Franco-Asian shared plates are overseen by skilled chef David Lillieroth.
 Another top dining option is Rose du Pont, where Belle Époque Paris meets Chamonix, and romantic balconies overlook the river.
 For the best coffee in town, head to Moody Espresso Bar, where the beans are roasted on site – pair a coffee with a sublime cinnamon roll.

-Planning tip: If it’s picnic supplies you’re after, head to Coopérative Fruitière du Val d'Arly for Savoyard cheeses and saucissons (air-dried sausages); they come studded with Beaufort cheese, hazelnuts, blueberries, and all sorts of other unusual ingredients.
+If it’s picnic supplies you’re after, head to Coopérative Fruitière du Val d'Arly for Savoyard cheeses and saucissons (air-dried sausages); they come studded with Beaufort cheese, hazelnuts, blueberries, and all sorts of other unusual ingredients.

-Whether you're looking for a glammed-up cocktail bar, a spit-and-sawdust pub, or something in between, Chamonix nightlife rocks.
-At Moö, by Chamonix's train station on busy ave Michel Croz, the strapline is “Walk in, dance out."
+Whether you're looking for a glammed-up cocktail bar, a traditional pub, or something in between, Chamonix nightlife rocks.
+At Moö, by Chamonix's train station on busy Ave Michel Croz, the strapline is “Walk in, dance out."
 This Swedish-run bar is a classic first port-of-call after leaving the slopes, and it rocks from 4pm.
 Across the street at Chambre Neuf, après-skiers slam plastic glasses of Stella and dance on tables until the live music ends at around 8:30pm.

 More bars pepper rue des Moulins, some with terraces overlooking the milky-green River Arve.
 Anglophone dive bar Bard'd Up attracts an international set with its Irish, English and Aussie paraphernalia, pool table, sports screenings, live bands, and club vibe.